-Keep little monsters and adults entertained this Halloween with these simple party game ideas.
+Keep little monsters and big kids entertained this Halloween with these simple yet spooky party game ideas.

 You don't need to come up with an entirely new game for a Halloween party, just give classic games a spooky twist instead, like playing “Witch, Witch, Ghost” instead of “Duck, Duck, Goose” or Hot Pumpkin instead of Hot Potato, or even Pin the Spider on the Web instead of Pin the Tail on the Donkey.